Mayor Jose “Pepe” Diaz

 On the international level, while commissioner, Diaz served as Chairman of the International Trade Consortium Board, advocating for trade and forging partnerships with other nations.
 In March 2010, Commissioner Diaz was appointed by U.S. Trade Representative Ron Kirk to serve on the Intergovernmental Policy Advisory Committee on Trade (IGPAC) and was reappointed twice.
 In this capacity, Diaz is one of several committee members chosen to advise, consult with, and make recommendations to the U.S. Trade Representative and the president’s administration from the perspective of local governments.
 He also served as Chairman of the Jay Malina International Trade Consortium (ITC) until January 2006.
 During his tenure, Diaz was instrumental in making profitable connections for businesses on behalf of Miami-Dade County with the Caribbean and Latin America.
 In addition, he toured several Asian cities in 2005 (Tianjin, Hong Kong, and Shanghai), met with government officials and business organizations to promote trade partnerships, and participated in a ceremony to mark a joint venture between Florida International University and Tianjin University of Commerce.
 Diaz secured a cooperative agreement for the County with Tianjin’s Municipal People’s Government.

-His career as a County Commissioner culminated with the distinction of serving as Board of County Commissioners Chairman — a designation to which he was appointed unanimously by his fellow County Commissioners — in the year of 2021–22.
+His career as a County Commissioner culminated with the distinction of serving as Board of County Commissioners Chairman — a designation to which he was appointed unanimously by his fellow County Commissioners — in the year 2021–22.

 As a County Commissioner, Diaz’s career was marked by distinctions and superlatives.
 Amongst his transformational initiatives and projects that positively changed Sweetwater, Miami-Dade County, and the entire South Florida region for the better were: